-How do I ensure my pond will last as long as possible?
-Most important rule is using quality liners, our rubber epdm liner has a life time guarantee.
+- How do I ensure my pond will last as long as possible?
+Most important rule is using quality liners, our rubber EPDM liner has a life time guarantee and is 1mm thick (we don't supply or stock thinner versions or PVC liner).
 Adding a filtration system with a uv light will ensure your water quality remains clear and inviting.

 How to understand the technicalities of choosing a pump

-Everyone does not want to get involved in the “technicalities” of pump selection and we have a number of easy read tables which help you choose .
+- Everyone does not want to get involved in the “technicalities” of pump selection and we have a number of easy read tables which help you choose .
 However understandings more about your pump will actually help you understand the living, breathing ecosystem that lies beneath the surface of the water.
 This knowledge can help you solve complications before they arise.
-Your Functioning Ecosystem

 Sometimes just the range of available pumps can complicate the selection for all water gardeners.
 Pumps made specifically for water courses, streams and filtration systems are definitely the first priority.
 Watercourse and Filtration Pumps do not get blocked as easily as fountain pumps and this due to the large surface area of their intake cage as well as their ability to handle solids passing through them.